 When I was a teenager I was full of anxiety about what I’d do as a job, how I’d get there, if I’d be a failure.
 I constantly compared myself to others, felt like I didn’t measure up and it made me miserable.

-If I could go back and tell my 15-year-old self just a few little nuggets I’d learned to ease her worries, these are what they would be.
+If I could go back and tell my 15-year-old self just a few little nuggets to ease her worries, these are the things I wish I’d known back then.

 Choose to work and study in a field that you love